Ifoaa/Bridge-decay-prediction/README.md

 ## 📁 Repository Contents

 - `Bridge Decay Prediction .ipynb`: Jupyter Notebook with data analysis and predictive modeling steps
-- `Newyork_map.pdf`: A map showing bridge type distributions in New York
+- `Newyork_Bridge_Prediction_map.pdf`: A map showing bridge type distributions in New York
 - `README.md`: This file — updated to explain the project

 ---